-This spring we have seen an increase in hot weather conditions with temperatures rising over 25°c.
-We have some advice below on how you can help keep your horse, cool, hydrated, safe and happy throughout summer.
+During spring and summer, temperatures can soar suddenly.
+We have some advice below on how you can help keep your horse cool, hydrated, safe and happy throughout the hotter months.

-In hot weather conditions your horse can easily consume double their normal water intake, always make sure your horse has access to fresh, clean supply of water at all times to prevent dehydration.
+In hot weather conditions, your horse can easily consume double their regular water intake.
+Always make sure your horse has access to a fresh, clean water supply at all times to prevent dehydration.

 To encourage drinking, add a sweet flavour to your horses' water like apple juice or apple cider vinegar; you can also add extra water to their feed to encourage drinking more fluid.